cytomining/DeepProfiler-handbook/DeepProfiler-Handbook/docs/07-profiling.md

-# 7. Profile cells
+# 7. Profile cells with DeepProfiler

 DeepProfiler allows profiling the data using self-trained models or pre-trained models.

 ## **7.1 General profiling information:**

-Before profiling the dataset, it is **strongly** recommended to [pre-process the dataset](https://cytomining.github.io/DeepProfiler-handbook/docs/07-profile.html#optional-project-dependent-functions) if you have not done it yet.
+Before profiling the dataset, it is **strongly** recommended to [pre-process the dataset](https://cytomining.github.io/DeepProfiler-handbook/docs/07-profiling.html#optional-project-dependent-functions) if you have not done it yet.

 General example command to run profiling: